VR & AR in Branding · · 19 min read

 Input controls—like buttons, checkboxes, and sliders—play a crucial role in how we interact with digital interfaces.
 We often find ourselves frustrated when these elements are not intuitive.
 Buttons serve as our action triggers—think of the relief when we can easily find 'Submit' or 'Cancel.'
 Checkboxes offer us the freedom to select multiple options, while sliders help us adjust values within a set range.
 To truly enhance our experience, these interface elements must be visually distinct, easily reachable, and responsive to our actions.

 Navigating a website or application can often feel overwhelming.
-Elements of user interface, such as menus, tabs, and breadcrumbs, play a crucial role in guiding individuals through these digital spaces.
+Elements of , such as menus, tabs, and breadcrumbs, play a crucial role in guiding individuals through these digital spaces.
 Menus act as gateways to various sections, while tabs allow for seamless transitions between related content without the need for page reloads.
 Breadcrumbs provide a contextual path, making it easy for individuals to return to earlier pages without frustration.

 Information Components: Labels, Icons, and Tooltips